LindowSasaki/Qliphoth/README.md

 * https://attack.mitre.org/tactics/TA0003/

 # Compiling (you must be an Administrator)
+* Open a Command Prompt or PowerShell window as Administrator
 * <b>Qliphoth</b> - `g++ Qliphoth.cpp -o Qliphoth.exe -lnetapi32`
 * <b>Sephiroth</b> - `g++ Sephiroth.cpp -o Sephiroth.exe -lnetapi32`

+# Running (you also must be an Administrator)
+* Each program has output detailing whether it was able to successfully or unsuccessfully perform its actions.
+Qliphoth requires administrative privileges (though if you changed some things like only doing the specific user startup folder instead then that doesn't require admin) to perform its tasks.
+Sephiroth also requires admin, but will tell you if it has found the planted elements or not.
+* <b>Qliphoth</b> - `.\Qliphoth.exe`
+* <b>Sephiroth</b> - `.\Sephiroth.exe`